curious-liberal/dotfiles/README.md

 ### Fake webcam in scripts

-This will require some basic linux knowledge (or research) to setup by essentially allows you to stream video files to your webcam.
+This will require some basic linux knowledge (or research) to setup but essentially allows you to stream video files to your webcam.
+You can also do a similar thing with OBS studio

 ### Random Mac address